 That was all I needed to know.
 A few days later, I was skipping Spanish class, waiting outside Hamilton to catch a glimpse of Rider.
 I didn’t have a plan, per se.
 I just wanted to see him and find out if his hair really flopped so alluringly in real life.

 But I didn’t.
 Maybe this would have been the time to give up, head home, and actually attend Spanish class (albeit late).
 But that idea didn’t even occur to me.
 I just assumed I had missed him on his way in, so I waited on the building’s steps for him to come out.
 My friend Margaret sat with me, both of us giddy with nervous excitement—me hoping to meet the potential love of my life, Margaret delighted to see one of the most ridiculous displays of her college experience.

-I’d asked out plenty of guys before, and now I knew: it had all been practice for this one conversation.
 And then, an hour and twenty minutes later, there he was.
 He had traded in his leather motorcycle jacket for a wool pea coat, shorn away his mushroom haircut, and grown some scruff, but it was Rider—no doubt about it.
 My heart jumped into my throat and then stopped.
 I didn’t know what to do, so I just started following him, with Margaret trailing behind me.